schuyler/schuyler.github.io/source/_posts/2012-08-29-how-to-cherry-pick-a-git-commit-from-another-repo.markdown

 ---
 layout: post
-title: how to cherry-pick a Git commit from another repo.
+title: How to cherry-pick a Git commit from another repo.
 date: 2012-08-29 15:43
 comments: true
 categories: git octopress